 Project Management, Bachelor's to M.S.
 Accelerated Program

-Saint Louis University's online accelerated bachelor's to master's program in project management is designed for working professionals pursuing a bachelor's degree in any School for Professional Studies degree program who have an interest in pursuing a Master of Science Project Management once they complete their undergraduate program.
+Saint Louis University's online accelerated bachelor's to master's program in project management is designed for working professionals pursuing a bachelor's degree through the School for Professional Studies who also are interested in pursuing a Master of Science in Project Management.

 - Students must meet all course prerequisites prior to enrolling in any graduate-level coursework.